holsky/schmeisky.com/coolstuff.md

 * TOC
 {:toc}

-## Build a Container in 20 minutes
+## Build a Container Engine in 20 minutes

 [This video is](https://www.youtube.com/watch?v=HPuvDm8IC-4) a walkthrough of starting to build a container system in a 20 minute talk, with an explanation of all the concepts involved (namespaces, hostname space/UTS, and a separate filesystem).